Introducing G2.ai, the future of software buying.Try now

 Nathan Calabrese

-Nathan is a Senior Research Analyst at G2 focusing on finance and accounting software and their respective markets.
+Nathan is a Research Principal at G2 focusing on finance and accounting software and their respective markets.
 Coming from the world of finance, Nathan understands and is familiar with the importance of finance/accounting software, and the complexities, struggles, and nuances that come with them.
 He has over 15 years of analytical experience in industries ranging from health care and transportation logistics to food service and software.
 Nathan received his MBA in finance and international business administration from the University of Illinois, Chicago, and his B.S. in production and operations management from California State University, Chico.

 Online Payment Software